Musaubd11/first-repo/README.md

 + Unit

 ### Desktop Client test
-We just clode to desktop
+We just clone to desktop